-Special Enrollment Periods: You may be able to join, switch, or drop Medicare Advantage or Medicare drug plans when certain events happen in your life, like you move or you lose other insurance coverage.
+Special Enrollment Periods: You may be able to join, switch, or drop Medicare Advantage or Medicare drug plans when certain events happen in your life (like if you move, lose other insurance coverage, and other situations).
+Visit Medicare.gov to learn more.